cdddg/py-clean-arch/README.md

 ### 🔀 Design Decisions

 Both **REST and GraphQL** share the same usecases layer, showing that the API protocol can change independently.
-Similarly, **5 databases** (SQLite, MySQL, PostgreSQL, MongoDB, Redis) run behind the same `AbstractPokemonRepository`, proving that storage can be swapped without touching business logic.
+Similarly, **5 databases** (SQLite, MySQL, PostgreSQL, MongoDB, Redis) run behind the same repository abstractions, proving that storage can be swapped without touching business logic.
 In practice, you would pick one protocol and one database.

+The project includes two entities — **Pokemon** (basic CRUD) and **Trainer** (team management with catch, release, and trade).
+The Trainer entity demonstrates that the UseCase layer handles real business rules (team size limits, ownership checks, atomic trades) while remaining fully decoupled from infrastructure choices.

 This is enabled by several design patterns: